enoklearn/engineering/modules/craftsmanship.md

 <details open>
    <summary><b>Principles of Modern Craftsmanship</b></summary><br/>

-   With this topic, you’ll learn about the principles of modern craftsmanship and how they can be utilized in any occupation.
+   With this topic, you'll learn about the principles of modern craftsmanship and how they can be utilized in any occupation.

    #### Learning Outcomes
    * List the principles of modern craftsmanship